algbio/spl-IsoQuant/README.md

 <a name="sec2"></a>
 # Installation
-IsoQuant requires a 64-bit Linux system or Mac OS and Python (3.8 and higher) to be pre-installed on it.
+Spl-IsoQuant requires a 64-bit Linux system or Mac OS and Python (3.8 and higher) to be pre-installed on it.
 You will also need
 * [gffutils](https://pythonhosted.org/gffutils/installation.html)
 * [pysam](https://pysam.readthedocs.io/en/latest/index.html)